Ecotrust/madrona/docs/manipulators.rst

         }
 ..

-  * And as mentioned earlier, each manipulator class in your ``manipulators.py`` should provide a dictionary entry for ``manipulatorsDict``.
+  * As mentioned earlier, each manipulator class in your ``manipulators.py`` should provide a dictionary entry for ``manipulatorsDict``.
 This allows your manipulator to be seen from the manipulators application.